MadibaLab/CPInspector/README.md

---Open Command Prompt with Administrator Privileges, then run the following command c:\hotspot\install\install.bat
+** **Open Command Prompt with Administrator Privileges, then run the following command c:\hotspot\install\install.bat

---Open  regular Command Prompt (without Administrator Privileges), then run the following command c:\hotspot\install\installDev.bat
+** **Open  regular Command Prompt (without Administrator Privileges), then run the following command c:\hotspot\install\installDev.bat

+##Running the application

---running the application, visit at any place that has Public Wifi
+** ** visit at any place that has Public Wifi.

-open the IDLE program (Windows: Start ?
+-open the IDLE program (Windows: Start ?
 All Programs ?
 Python 3.7 ?
 IDLE (Python GUI).

-In the IDLE program, using File ?
+-In the IDLE program, using File ?
 Open in Windows, go to the c:\hotspot folder.
 Open the file called "crawl", which might show up as crawl or as crawl.py in the directory listing.

-In the menu, select Run ?
+-In the menu, select Run ?
 Run Module.
 (The shortcut for this is F5.)

-A screen will open which guide you in the process of connecting to the internet using public WIFI.
+-A screen will open which guide you in the process of connecting to the internet using public WIFI.